 How did you make your decision?
 What research did you do?
 What was the overall customer experience like?
 What went well?
 Would you point out opportunities for improvement?
 Would you purchase that same product or service again?
 Would you potentially buy more of that same product or service, or buy different products or services from the same organization?

-We talk lot about B2C and B2B in the world of sales.
+According to Microsoft, “90% of Americans use customer service as a factor in deciding whether or not to do business with a company.
+(Microsoft)” We talk lot about B2C and B2B in the world of sales (via Hubspot).
 But in the end, we are all looking to solve specific problems and find value in the products or services we purchase.
 It’s likely our own prospects are undergoing a similar decision-making process that we undergo ourselves as consumers.